pytorch/pytorch/CONTRIBUTING.md

 ### GDB integration

-If you are debugging pytorch inside gdb, you might be interested in [pytorch-gdb](tools/gdb/pytorch-gdb.py).
-This script extends GDB by introducing some pytorch-specific commands which you can use from the GDB prompt.
+If you are debugging pytorch inside GDB, you might be interested in [pytorch-gdb](tools/gdb/pytorch-gdb.py).
+This script introduces some pytorch-specific commands which you can use from the GDB prompt.
 In particular, `torch-tensor-repr` prints a human-readable repr of an at::Tensor object.
 Example of usage:

 ```
 $ gdb python